wp-plugins/worker/readme.txt

 Make sure you use the latest version of the Worker plugin on the site you are trying to add.
 If you still have problems, check our dedicated [FAQ page](http://managewp.com/user-guide/faq/my-sites-fail-to-addload-to-managewp "Add site FAQ") or [contact us](http://managewp.com/contact "ManageWP Contact").

-= How does ManageWP compare to services like InfiniteWP, MainWP, CMS Commander, IControlWP ? =

-We believe that our product is technologically more advanced and more mature.
-In some cases ManageWP has been the inspiration for these services, and we continue to innovate.
-For more information please refer to [this comment](http://wpchat.com/t/security-and-centralized-wordpress-management-ie-managewp-jetpack-etc/505/6?u=vprelovac)

 = How does ManageWP compare to backup plugins like BackupBuddy, Backwpup, UpdraftPlus, WP-DB-Backup ? =

 There is a limit to what a PHP based backup can do (as are all these plugins) but we believe that our backup system is one of if not the most robust solution on the market.

-= How does ManageWP compare with clone plugins like Duplicator, WP Migrate DB, XCloner ? =
+= How does ManageWP compare with clone plugins like Duplicator, WP Migrate DB, All-in-One WP Migration, XCloner ? =

 We are confident that our clone system is the most reliable one on the market featuring highly sophisticated technology allowing for the easiest and most efficient site clone/migration on the market.